• Start Here

 • There’s a nice basketball court and tennis court for the sporty family.

-• I loved that the small playground is up on a little hill with a shade cover.
+• I loved that the small playground is up on a little hill.
+It used to be the only part of the playground with a sun shade, not it is one of the only parts that doesn’t.

 • There are two larger play structures near the picnic area with slides, bridges, and monkey bars.